 (appointed March 2018)

 Susan is an experienced leader with more than 20 years working across multi-disciplined areas and industries.
-She began her career in the corporate sector, holding senior positions in marketing and communications with a key focus on brand and business strategy and development.
+She began her career in the corporate sector, holding senior positions in marketing and communications with a key focus on brand, business strategy and development.

-Susan is a graduate of Australian Institute of Company Directors and serves on many committees within her role on Woollahra Council.
-She is currently Mayor of Woollahra and is also the Deputy Chair of the Red Cross Society of Women Leaders and former Chair of Lokahi Foundation.
+In addition to her role at Sydney Children’s Hospitals Foundation, Susan has served on Woollahra Council as an elected representative since 2008 and is currently Mayor of Woollahra.
+She is also the National Chair of the Red Cross Society of Women Leaders and former Chair of the Lokahi Foundation.